BrandonSM/development-notes/javascript-react-native-redux.md

 DIFFERENCE BETWEEN `state` and `props`

-- Want to communicate from Parent > Child component, use PROPS.
+- When you want to communicate from Parent > Child component and pass things through the tree, use `props`.
-- State is for a components internal record keeping.
+- When you want to store a piece of information about the component (ie.. record keeping), use `state`.

 ## Fetching data